MysteriousShadow/CTF_Day25_Medusa_Writeup/solve/solve.md

 Should we do the same thing?
 Write code that reads the file_id and chunk_num and chunk_data and reassemble all those into the original files.
 Doing that correctly will 100% give us <code>flag.txt</code>.

 But it doesn't have to be that complicated!
-Each file as a unique <code>file_id</code>, so what is the file_id for <code>flag.txt</code>?
+Each file has a unique <code>file_id</code>, so what is the file_id for <code>flag.txt</code>?
 You can search for flag in the text or scroll down to the bottom to see:

 <code>"command":"download","parameters":"{\"file\": \"C:\\\\Users\\\\rey\\\\Documents\\\\flag.txt\"}","id":"380c4fc4-a232-4fb0-9678-2f2000eb7f9c"}]}</code>.
 There!
 Search for <code>380c4fc4-a232-4fb0-9678-2f2000eb7f9c</code> in the text and eventually arrive at: